Important

 Configuring Redis

-Redis ia a key-value store that is used by Project Quay for live builder logs and the Project Quay tutorial.
+Redis is a key-value store that is used by Project Quay for live builder logs.

 Use the following procedure to deploy the Redis container for the Project Quay proof of concept.